XuanchenLin/NanUI/README.en-US.md

 # NanUI
 ## Introduction
-### About NanUI
+### NanUI Project

 **NanUI** is an open source .NET project for .NET / .NET Core developers who want to use front-end technologies such as HTML5 / CSS3 to build user interfaces for Windows Form applications.
+It's based on [ChromiumFX](https://bitbucket.org/chromiumfx/chromiumfx) project that is a .NET bindings for the Chromium Embedded Framework.

 ### Formium Engine

 **Formium** is the core of the NanUI project.
-The Formium Engine can be used to build Windows Form applications in a .NET / .NET Core environment.
-It's based on [ChromiumFX](https://bitbucket.org/chromiumfx/chromiumfx) project that is a .NET bindings for the Chromium Embedded Framework.
-NanUI is focused on using the web front-end technologies such as HTML5 / CSS3 / Javascript to build the user interface of desktop applications.
+It is focused on using the web front-end technologies such as HTML5 / CSS3 / Javascript to build the user interface of desktop applications.
 It will bring unlimited possibilities to software interface design work.

-With Formium, you can easily use any front-end techonology you are familiar with to build user interface of applications.
+With Formium Engine, you can easily use any front-end techonology you are familiar with to build user interface of applications.
 It is strongly recommended that you use the Single Page Applicaiton (SPA) to make the user interface, because this can give users a better operation experience.
 The mainstream Javascript frameworks, Angular, React, Vue are all wise choices that can be used to build SPA apps.
 For more information and examples about how to build apps with Formium, please see [Formium-Demos](https://github.com/NetDimension/Formium-Demos).

 **If you like NanUI project, please give it a star!**